New ePermit Parking System

 |H23||Lot 23 Parking in designated H23 spaces, north of San Rafael Hall||29||$675|

-ATTENTION: Space is limited Lot 2 and Lot 23, these ePermits are fulfilled on a first-come-first-serve basis via waitlist.
-Remember to complete the purchase of the ePermit in the time frame allotted or you will forfeit your space to the next person on the waitlist.
+ATTENTION: Space is limited Lot 2 and Lot 23, these ePermits are fulfilled on a first-come-first-serve basis.
+Remember to complete the purchase of the ePermit in the time frame allotted or you will forfeit your space.

 If you are not awarded your first lot choice, we will keep your name on the waitlist until a space opens up.